karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-01.md

 # Architecture Decision Record (ADR)

-## ADR 15: Using AI to generate Architecture questions for the exam
+## ADR 01: Using AI to generate Architecture questions for the exam

 ### Status
-- DRAFT
+- IN PROGRESS

 ### Context
 We are exploring opportunities to integrate Generative AI into the certification process.
 One critical aspect is the creation